BarakBinyamin/BarakBinyamin.github.io/view/README.md

 # The code
 Alright your here, here's how everything is structured

 # Purpose
-To share, to connect, to inpire, to look back on.
+To share, to connect, to inspire, to look back on.

 # Style guide
 fonts